List of Seattle Mariners team records

 Ken Griffey Jr. playing for the Mariners in June 2009.
 Griffey Jr. holds five single-season batting records and an individual career record for the Mariners franchise.

-The Seattle Mariners are a Major League Baseball (MLB) team who have participated in 46 seasons since their inception in 1977.
-Through July 16, 2022, they have played 7,156 games, winning 3,385, losing 3,769, and tying two, for a winning percentage of .473.
-This list documents the superlative records and accomplishments of team members during their tenures as Seattle Mariners in Major League Baseball's American League West.
+The Seattle Mariners are a Major League Baseball (MLB) team who have participated in 49 seasons since their inception in 1977.
+Through the end of the 2025 season, they have won 3,689 games, lost 4,022, and tied two, for a winning percentage of .478.
+This list documents the superlative records and accomplishments of team members during their tenures as Mariners in MLB's American League (AL) West.

 Ichiro Suzuki holds the most franchise records as of the end of the 2012 season, with ten, including best single-season batting average, most career hits, and most career triples.
 He is followed by Edgar Martínez, who holds nine records, including best career on-base percentage and the single-season walk record.

-Two Mariners players currently hold Major League Baseball records.
-Ichiro holds the record for most single-season hits and singles, obtaining both in 2004.
+Two Seattle players currently hold MLB records.
+Suzuki holds the record for most single-season hits and singles, obtaining both in 2004.
 Mike Cameron is tied with 20 others for the most home runs in a game, with four.
-Additionally, Gene Walter, a Mariner for the 1988 season, is tied for the American League lead in balks for a single game, which he achieved on July 18 in a game against the Detroit Tigers.
+Additionally, Gene Walter is tied for the AL lead in balks for a single game, which he achieved on July 18, 1988.